-Pellet chips are a product with a harmonious combination of taste and aroma, crispy consistency, porous airy structure, made from a dry extruded semi-finished product (pellets) by quick frying in vegetable oil.
-Then the flavoring and aromatic additives are applied to the finished product and the product is packed in sealed polypropylene bags.
-To obtain high-quality chips, it is necessary to strictly comply with the requirements of their production technology and, first of all, the requirements for raw materials (additives, oil, pellets, roasting modes, packaging and storage conditions).
+Pellet chips are a product with a harmonious combination of taste and aroma, crispy consistency, porous airy structure, made from a dry extruded semi-finished product by quick frying in vegetable oil.
+Then the flavoring and aromatic additives are applied to the finished product and it is packed in sealed polypropylene bags.
+To obtain high-quality chips, it is necessary to strictly comply with the requirements of their production technology and, first of all, the requirements for raw materials (additives, oil, roasting modes, packaging and storage conditions).

 How to fry pellet snacks?

 The main technological process in the production of snacks is frying, i.e. short-term processing of product in oil heated to 170-200 ° C. The water contained in the product quickly turns into steam.

 The steam escaping to the outside destroys the pellet tissue, forming a bulge and a lot of voids and increasing the volume by 2-4 times.
 Blistering is closely related to pellet thickness and moisture content.
 At the same time, a process of rapid and intensive dehydration is carried out, in which 2-3% of moisture remains in the manufactured products.
 The presence of voids is responsible for the crisp texture of the chips.
 In their absence, the pellets become tough after roasting.
 However, when roasting, for example, corn semi-processed goods, the firmness after roasting is preserved and this is not a disadvantage and is even liked by consumers.

 What is the oil consumption for frying on your chip line?

 During the frying process the pellets absorb oil in such an amount that its concentration in the final product can be 16 — 30% and depends on the type, therefore, fat is an essential component that determines the taste of chips.
 Factors contributing to good consistency and normal oil content in finished products are as follows: